wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 <a href="#MultiDatacenters">E. For HA on multiple datacenters federated over WAN</a>

-   - Use this to learn about configuring for High Availability across multiple regions
+   - Use this to learn about configuring for High Availability across multiple regions (which is a major differentiator of Hashicorp Consul)

+<a href="#Integrations">F. Integrations to legacy VMs, mainframes, etc.</a>

+   - Use this to learn about configuring for integrating Hashicorp Consul to work across the entire Enteprise landscape of technologies (another major differentiator of Hashicorp Consul)

 ## Demo apps